tweag/ghc-proposals/proposals/0000-linear-types.rst

 The type of linear function from type ``A`` to type ``B`` is written ``A ->.
 B`` (see syntax below).

-Linearity is a strengthening of the contract that a function must enforce in some contexts.
-The regular function type ``A -> B`` will be called the type of *unrestricted* functions.
+Linearity is a strengthening of the contract of the regular function type ``A -> B``, which will be called the type of *unrestricted* functions.

 Remark: linear function ``f`` can diverge or be called on diverging data.
 It may feel weird because ``f`` will not necessarily consume its argument.
-But it's alright: the metatheory still works, and think of a diverging computation as not consuming its result exactly once, therefore, it is vacuously true that if ``f u`` is consumed exactly once, then ``u`` is consumed exactly once.
+But it's alright: the metatheory still works.
+One can think of a diverging computation as not consuming its result exactly once, therefore, it is vacuously true that if ``f u`` is consumed exactly once, then ``u`` is consumed exactly once.